SMU Mustangs football scandal: Escalation under Bobby Collins

 Meyer's successor, Bobby Collins, continued making under-the-table payments to players despite probation, and the 1982 Mustangs finished unbeaten and won the 1983 Cotton Bowl Classic on their way to a #2 finish in the final polls.
-Collins led SMU to two more bowls in his next two seasons, a loss in the 1983 Sun Bowl and a win in the 1984 Aloha Bowl; the Mustangs won a share of the SWC championship in the latter year, to earn their third conference championship in four years.
+Only a tie against Arkansas denied them a share of the national championship.
+Collins led SMU to bowl appearances in his next two seasons, a loss in the 1983 Sun Bowl and a win in the 1984 Aloha Bowl; the Mustangs won a share of the SWC championship in the latter year, to earn their third conference championship in four years.

 SMU's next probation came as the result of an investigation into the recruiting practices of several assistant coaches and boosters.
-NCAA investigators learned from offensive lineman Sean Stopperich, who was part of the 1983 recruiting class and who had given an oral commitment to the Pittsburgh Panthers, that SMU boosters and assistant coaches had given him and his family several thousand dollars to renege on his Pittsburgh commitment and sign with the Mustangs instead.
+Offensive lineman Sean Stopperich, who was part of the 1983 recruiting class and who had given an oral commitment to the Pittsburgh Panthers, told NCAA investigators that SMU boosters and assistant coaches had given him and his family several thousand dollars to renege on his Pittsburgh commitment and sign with the Mustangs instead.

-The NCAA came down significantly harder on SMU than they previously had.
+The NCAA came down significantly harder on SMU than it had in the past.
 The school was not allowed to grant any new football scholarships for the 1985 season, and limited to fifteen for 1986.
 The Mustangs were also barred from postseason play for two seasons and banned from live television for 1986.

 The Mustangs' on-field performance almost immediately suffered.
-Entering 1985 as the third-ranked team by the AP, SMU fell to No. 16 in the poll following a surprising blowout loss to unranked Arizona, and then fell out of the published rankings the next week after losing to conference rival Baylor.
+Entering 1985 as the third-ranked team by the AP, SMU fell to No. 16 in the poll following a surprising blowout loss to unranked Arizona, and then fell out of the rankings altogether the next week after losing to conference rival Baylor.
 Losses to Arkansas, Texas A&M and Oklahoma followed, with the team finishing 65 for the year.
-The team failed to improve in 1986; A 51 start was followed by a three-game losing streak, and SMU again finished at 65 despite breaking into the top 20 of the AP at midseason and getting as high as #18.
+The team failed to improve in 1986; a 51 start was followed by a three-game losing streak, and SMU again finished at 65 despite breaking into the top 20 of the AP at midseason and getting as high as #18.
 Their losses included a shutout against Arizona State, giving up 61 points against Notre Dame, and a second shutout in the season finale against Arkansas.